123456789_123456789_123456789_123456789_123456789_

 end

-Because of the :foreign_key option, Active Record will no longer automatically recognize the bi-directional association.
-This can cause your application to:
+Due to the :foreign_key option, Active Record will not automatically recognize the bi-directional association, which can lead to several issues:

 class Author < ApplicationRecord